 Even if the test email was successful, you may have received a notification listing some issues.
 That’s because the test checks that your ‘from’ address’s domain is configured correctly in your DNS records.

-Once you’ve finished fixing the issues, you should send another test email to make sure that everything is working properly now.
+Once you’ve finished fixing the issues, you should send another test email for authentication, making sure that everything is working properly now.

 If You Need Professional Help

 Many beginners find that configuring their WordPress email is tricky.
 Luckily, if you can’t get WordPress email working on your own, then you can ask an expert to set it up for you.

 The good news is that a WP Mail SMTP Elite license includes White Glove Setup.
 This means that someone from their expert team will configure your email settings for you to fix email delivery.

 Bonus: Build an Email List in WordPress

 Now that the email deliverability on your WordPress site is functioning correctly, it’s time for you to start building an email list.